ylabio/react-webinar-2/README.md

-# React Project "ToDo List"
+# React Project "ToDo or Shopping List"
-## _A simple To-Do list where you can add and delete new entriesr_
+## _A simple To-Do and Shopping list where you can add and delete new entriesr_

 ### Installation